WXYC/dj-site/README.md

 The WXYC Card Catalog, Revised is released under the [MIT License](LICENSE).
 Feel free to use, modify, and distribute the code as per the terms of this license.

 ## Acknowledgments
 We would like to express our gratitude to the contributors and maintainers of the original WXYC Card Catalog for their valuable work, which served as the foundation for this revised version.
+In particular, Tim Ross/Tubafrenzy, who developed the original flowsheet site and maintained the database for years during decades when it was much more difficult to maintain and develop a site like this one.